#QuestionCamping #QuestionSleepovers

 Community Groups Can Lack Resources to Address Child Protection Effectively

 During the three years I spent advocating for improved safeguards in a community group, I witnessed a lot of complacency around child protection policy and its enforcement by leaders.
 The committee in charge of child protection included highly trained professionals, but went through a change in leadership and met only occasionally due to personal health issues in the team.
-Overnight activity policy for camps and sleepovers had been developed quickly and didn’t require overnight security for young children, but the chair of the child protection committee was unaware of this for years.
+Overnight activity policy for camps and sleepovers had been developed quickly and didn’t require overnight security for young children.
 The child protection committee was unaware of a number of child safety incidents, like leaders assisting children alone at night, because they relied on leaders completing incident report forms and leaders weren’t.
-When risk assessments were prepared, they contained complex, detailed strategies to reduce the risk of physical injuries, dehydration and sunburn, but there was no acknowledgement or strategies for risks like sexual harassment, abuse or physical violence.
-The child protection committee relied on poorly maintained, data to assess their risk.
+When risk assessments were prepared, leaders were expected to develop detailed strategies to reduce the risk of physical injuries, dehydration and sunburn, but there was no acknowledgement or strategies for risks like sexual harassment or abuse.
+The child protection committee relied on poorly maintained data to assess their risk.

-Some institutions run activities knowing some kids will experience serious physical injuries and some will experience abuse during those activities.
+When institutions run activities that are unsupervised they are often knowingly accepting the risk of peer on peer abuse during those activities.
 I’ve listened to senior leaders reason that an institution’s responsibility is to minimise abuse, not eliminate it.
 On the other hand they project an image of safety to the community.
 I would argue it isn’t the right of institutions to make decisions on behalf of parents regarding risks like sexual abuse.
 Instead, I believe they have a responsibility to be transparent about these risks and allow parents to make informed choices.

 In truth, most people would prefer to leave the difficult work of child protection to others.
 It could be argued to ask people to do this work unpaid is exploitative.
 It’s understandable they might not have enough time to do an excellent job.
-Only, it’s an essential role within institutions which requires a nuanced approach that recognises how frightened people are of being falsely accused, or falsely accusing others and if it gets left to people who are in denial of the extent of the problem, burned out, inured or inexperienced, I’ve seen it lead to poor policy and little accountability.
+Only, it’s an essential role within institutions which requires a nuanced approach that recognises how frightened people are of being falsely accused, or falsely accusing others and if it gets left to people who are in denial of the extent of the problem, burned out, inured or inexperienced, I’ve seen it lead to policy which leaves vulnerable children at risk of abuse and little accountability.

 Police Vetting Systems Aren’t a Complete Safeguard